School of Medicine

 Development of safer technologies for home care nurses

-Prevention of exposure to blood in operating rooms, dental settings, and home care
+Prevention of exposure to blood in operating rooms, dental settings, and home care settings

 Fisher JM, contributor.
 1999.
 Sharps injury prevention program: a step-by-step guide.
 Chicago: American Hospital Association.